srusskih/SublimeJEDI/README.md

 SublimeJEDI allow fill up function parameters by [default](sublime_jedi.sublime-settings#12).
 Thanks to @krya, now you can turn it off.
 Function parameters completion has 3 different behavior:

-  - insert all function arguments on autocomplete (default behavior)
+  - insert all function arguments on autocomplete

         # complete result
         func(a, b, c, d=True, e=1, f=None)